zinja-coder/jadx-mcp-server/README.md

 ## 🤖 What is JADX-MCP-SERVER?

 **JADX MCP Server** is a standalone Python server that interacts with a modified version of `jadx-gui` (see: [jadx-ai](https://github.com/zinja-coder/jadx-ai)) via MCP (Model Context Protocol).
-It lets LLMs communicate with the decompiled Android app context live, enabling:
+It lets LLMs communicate with the decompiled Android app context live.

 ## 🤖 What is JADX-AI?